Regolith Linux

 In high school, we replaced the old Windows 95 Compaq PC in our bedroom with a Hewlett Packard.
 It had a whopping 2GB of RAM.
 Our local library had a collection of PC games that were suddenly made accessible with this newfound computing power.

-I bought a 50-ft Ethernet cable that I draped through the kitchen and up the stairs to download mods for The Elder Scrolls IV: Oblivion— and to update MySpace.
+Our library had some cool PC games, and I ended up buying a 50-ft Ethernet cable that I draped through the kitchen and up the stairs to download mods for The Elder Scrolls IV: Oblivion— and to update MySpace.

 When my application to pursue a degree in architecture was accepted, I was gifted an incredible Alienware laptop.
 It was a Windows 7 machine with maxed-out specs— an i7 processor, 24GB of RAM, and a full TB of storage!